aavanir/cse15l-lab-reports/index.md

 * cp
 ![Image](Screen Shot 2023-04-10 at 11.48.07 AM.png)

-I also ran the following combinations
+I also ran the following combinations.
+For some of the commands I didn't get any ouputs and for some I got errors.
 * cd and cp
 ![Image](Screen Shot 2023-04-10 at 11.48.18 AM.png)
 * pwd and ls